Unleashable/apker/README.md

 [1]: You can use remote url to build from your own custom images like: `https://cloud.centos.org/centos/8/x86_64/images/CentOS-8-ec2-8.1.1911-20200113.3.x86_64.qcow2`

 [2]: AWS not supported yet, you can deploy only to Digitalocean.
-But you can deploy to Custom Provider.
+But you can deploy to a Custom Provider.

 #### Deployment Steps:
 This is the: `deploy.steps` that you can use to build your image.